dirkriehle/wahlzeit/README.txt

 	Check out the source code from https://github.com/dirkriehle/wahlzeit.git into your Eclipse environment

-5. On a command line, populate the database:

-	cd workspace/wahlzeit

-	java -cp .:bin:lib/* org.wahlzeit.tools.SetUpFlowers

-	This should initialize the database for the Flowers example application.
+5. [Optional] Populate the database from Eclipse:

+	Run as Java Application org.wahlzeit.tools.SetUpFlowers

+	Alternatively, export SetUpFlowers as a JAR-file, then run it from within the wahlzeit directory.

+	This is optional, because running Wahlzeit will ensure an empty database setup.

 PART III: RUNNING WAHLZEIT

-6. Run Wahlzeit itself
+6. Run Wahlzeit itself from Eclipse Java EE (Tomcat):

-	java -cp .:bin:lib/* org.wahlzeit.main.Wahlzeit

-	Direct your browser to http://localhost:8080
+	Start-up your Tomcat server, and Wahlzeit should be running at localhost:8080/wahlzeit/

 	Login using admin/admin as the user/password combination.

 	Change the admin password to something safer.

 	Wahlzeit plays nicely with Apache virtual hosts.

+	Alternatively, export the whole project as a WAR-file, then run it in your favorite container.

 Done!